adunning/vita-frideswide-a/vita-frideswide-a-trans.md

 But while blessed Frideswide was entering the city, a certain youth, filled with leprosy, presented himself to her and said, 'I entreat you, O virgin Frideswide, to give me a kiss in the name of Jesus Christ.'

-Filled as as she always was with the Holy Spirit, she made the sign of the cross and gave him a kiss in the name of the Lord.
+Filled as as she always was with the Holy Spirit, she made the sign of the cross and gave a kiss in the name of the Lord.
 He was at once cleansed from the leprosy.
 All that city's people and clergy saw what powers and miracles were occurring through the holy Frideswide, and they rejoiced in her arrival.

 \[19\] And so, the blessed virgin of Christ did not cease to serve almighty God, and she struck her body to give life to her spirit.